Tepsi/TicTacToe/src/readme/readme.txt

 	- check diagonal \ winner										✔
 	- check diagonal / winner										✔

-	- game should end with a winner or a draw						🛠
+	- game should end with a winner or a draw						✔

+	- check Winner display											🛠